 Jim Baker, of Scotch-Irish descent, was born in Illinois in 1818.
 As a young man, he traveled on foot to St. Louis, Missouri, where he met Jim Bridger.
-As Baker signed a contract with the American Fur Company to join a trapping expedition, this marked the beginning of a new adventure.
+Baker signed a contract with the American Fur Company to join a trapping expedition, marking the beginning of a new adventure.

 May 25th, 1839, on the old steamer, St. Peter, traveling up the Missouri to Kansas City,

 the party was transported on keel boats traveling to Grand Island on the Platte River, reaching the Laramie Plains where they had their first encounter with the Red Man.
 They continued down the Medicine Bow and Laramie Rivers to Sweetwater, crossing South Pass to arrive at Fort Bonneville.